Skip to main content

 When you need to calculate travel time for a specific departure time:

-2. Poll GET /cube/status until processing is complete
+2. Poll GET /cube/{id}/progress until processing is complete

 Request Format

-The cube request follows the same format as the table endpoint, but returns coefficient data rather than pre-calculated travel times.
+The cube request follows the same format as the table endpoint, with an additional responseType parameter ('coefficients' or 'matrix').

 Response Format